What is the Russell 2000 Index?

 While both are stock-market indexes, there are some differences between the Nasdaq Composite Index and the Russell 2000.
 Nasdaq is an electronic exchange where people can buy and sell stocks.
 The Nasdaq Composite index includes all the companies that trade on the Nasdaq exchange, which consists of many technology companies and companies tied to the internet.

 In the same way that the Russell 2000 is used to measure the performance of smaller U.S. companies, the Nasdaq Composite index is often used to measure the performance of technology-related shares.
 Other popular indexes include the S&P 500 and the Dow Jones Industrial Average, both of which track mostly large and profitable companies.
 The S&P 500 tracks about 500 businesses, while the Dow tracks just 30.

 Questions around the valuation of the Russell 2000 or any index will always depend on how the companies that make up the index are valued.
 Theoretically, businesses are worth the present value of their future cash flows, or profits.
 However, at any point in time stock prices may deviate dramatically from their true, or intrinsic values.
 There are different ways of looking at the valuation for an index, but one of the most popular measures involves looking at the price-earnings multiple.

-Like most stock indexes, the Russell 2000 performed extremely well following the initial concern surrounding the global pandemic, but it has pulled back in recent months as rising interest rates and the Russia-Ukraine conflict worried investors.
-Over the past year, the index has fallen by 6 percent as of Feb.
-28, 2022.
+Like most stock indexes, the Russell 2000 performed extremely well following the initial concern surrounding the global pandemic, but it fell more than 20 percent in 2022 as rising interest rates and a possible recession worried investors.
+Over the past year, the index has fallen by 7 percent as of Jan.
+25, 2023.

 The Russell 2000 Index measures the performance of about 2,000 of the smallest publicly traded companies in the U.S. and is a popular way to track the small-cap investing universe.
 Investors looking to capitalize on its performance can buy low-cost mutual funds and ETFs that track the index.